 Likeability Score

 Measures the extent to which Creative Assessment survey respondents like an ad.
-Scores range from 1-950 and are compared to a norm of the last five Super Bowls, the average of which is 641.
+Scores range from 1-950.
+A difference of +/-25 points between scores is statistically significant.
+The norm is 642 taking into account the last 5 Super Bowls.

 Top Emotion